garrandall/popular-music-data/tracks/u-can-t-touch-this-glee-cast.md

 So wave your hands in the air
 Bust a few moves, run your fingers through your hair This is it for a winter
-Dance to this an' you're gonna get thinner
+Dance to this and you're gonna get thinner
 Move slide your rump
 Just for a minute, let's all do the bump
 Bump bump bump